andaluzcoin/andaluzcoin/doc/developer-notes.md

 The `-DCMAKE_BUILD_TYPE=Debug` build option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
-You may also enable it manually by building with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.
+You may also enable it manually by building with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and runandaluzcoind.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option atandaluzcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
 It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.